mpanighetti/install-or-defer/README.md

 ## Miscellaneous Notes

-- Feel free to change the com.elliotjordan style identifier to match your company instead.
-If you do this, make sure to update the filenames of the LaunchDaemons, the preinstall script, and the postinstall script.
+- Feel free to change the `com.elliotjordan` style identifier to match your company instead.
+If you do this, make sure to update the filenames of the LaunchDaemons, and their corresponding file paths in the preinstall and postinstall scripts.
-- You can also specify a different default logo, if you'd rather not use the App Store icon.
-The `sips` command can be used to convert .icns files into .png files on the fly, if needed.
+- You can also specify a different default logo, if you'd rather not use the App Store icon. `jamfHelper` supports .icns and .png files.
 - If you encounter any issues or have questions, please open an issue on this GitHub repo.

 Enjoy!